ninetales/BCU23D-React-Todos-Blockchain/README.md

 # Todos

-A school project where we worked on creating a to-do list using React and blockchain.
+An academic project where we worked on creating a to-do list using React and blockchain.
 Using both Metamask and Ganache, we store the data on a blockchain.

 !['App'](./todo-block.png)